How to Make Rajma Chawal (Kidney Bean Curry and Rice)

-Rajma chawal is a traditional Punjabi dish, as well as a popular street food.
-Usually, medium-sized rajma from Jammu, in India, are preferred—as these beans have the best taste.
+Rajma chawal is when boiled rice and rajma curry are each prepared separately and then combined to create a single dish.
+It is a traditional Punjabi dish as well as a popular street food.
+Usually, medium-sized rajma from Jammu in India are preferred, as these beans have the best flavor.
 However, you can use any rajma you have on hand, and this dish will still taste wonderful.

 Do try this dish and give your feedback in the comments section below.